 Want to dip your toe into spearfishing?
 We grilled sponsored spearo, Jessie Cripps for her top tips – especially for beginners on a budget.

-‘I didn’t have a wetsuit so I’d just wear my polka-dot bikini and old scuba fins and I used milk bottles as floats,” she laughs, “I didn’t have much success.
-Luckily, about six months later I met my boyfriend Michael who was a keen spearfisherman and taught me what I know now.”
+‘I didn’t have a wetsuit so I’d just wear my polka-dot bikini and old scuba fins and I used milk bottles as floats,’ she laughs, ‘I didn’t have much success.
+Luckily, about six months later I met my boyfriend Michael who was a keen spearfisherman and taught me what I know now.’
 And this fish catcher knows a lot!

 Now a sponsored spearfisher and World Record Holder, as well as a professional photographer and co-founder of Underwater Ally Productions, Jessie’s Instagram account will have you racing for the water.
 But, as a beginner can you take up the hobby without going bankrupt?
 We chased the ocean lover for her top tips:

-# 1 Size Does Matter
+1. Size Does Matter

 If you’re chasing clear water you need a long, powerful gun as fish will be less inclined to swim up to you when they can see you.
 I actually use one of the biggest guns on the market (a 130cm Riffe Euro) but I modify it with thinner diameter rubbers or I wouldn’t be able to load it.

 As a beginner you can use body boarding fins but I would recommend investing in good quality carbon or fiberglass freediving fins if you are serious, as you’ll dive better and have more power for getting in and out of trouble.

-# 3 Wear a Wetsuit
+3. Wear a Wetsuit

 I prefer ‘open cell’ wetsuits (which refer to the type of neoprene) designed for spearfishing, which create a better seal, are much warmer and more flexible to move in.
 I also prefer two pieces as I can mix and match thicker and thinner wetsuits depending on water temperate and also find they are a much better fit than one pieces.

-# 4 Up Your Weight
+4. Up Your Weight

 Neoprene is buoyant so without extra weight you won’t be able to dive down from the surface to take your shot.
 I personally don’t like weight vests as they can be harder to dump in an emergency so I use a rubber weight belt with a crotch strap to stop it sliding off my hips when I dive.

-# 5 Don’t Get Swept Away!
+5. Don’t Get Swept Away!

-In terms of second hand gear, there are a number of Buy, Swap and Sell spearfishing groups on Facebook that can be a good way to bag a bargain.
+In terms of second-hand gear, there are a number of Buy, Swap and Sell spearfishing groups on Facebook that can be a good way to bag a bargain.
 But I still recommend investing in good quality gear as it will last longer.
 Just think of all the free dinners in your future!

 Essential Spearfishing Kit

-- Recreational Fishing License for some States (Contact your local fisheries office)
+- Recreational Fishing License for some states (Contact your local fisheries office)

-- Mask & Snorkel
+- Mask and snorkel

-- Gloves and Booties
+- Gloves and booties

-- Rubber Weight belt & weights
+- Rubber weight belt and weights

 - Knife (Accessible to both hands)

-- Freediving Fins (Or flippers) Investing in quality long-bladed freediving fins is recommended
+- Freediving fins (Or flippers) Investing in quality long-bladed freediving fins is recommended

 - Floatline/Floating Rope